veeral-patel/how-to-secure-anything/README.md

 ### Control analysis

-Every security control must be impossible to bypass, tamperproof, and functionally correct.
+Every security control must be on, impossible to bypass, tamperproof, and functionally correct.
 It must also fail closed.

 If this is not the case, then an attacker can violate a system's security properties by subverting its controls.

+- Can the attacker turn off the control?
+- Can the attacker get you to turn off the control?
+- Can the attacker get around your control?
+- Does the control depend on something that the attacker can disable?
+- Are there any cases where the control doesn't work?

+#### Example: a burglar confronting a home security system which calls the police if someone walks across the lawn at night

+- Can the attacker turn off the control?
+Probably not
+- Can the attacker get you to turn off the control?
+Yes, he could set off the alarm everyday until you turn it off
+- Can the attacker get around your control?
+Yes, he could land on the roof
+- Does the control depend on something that the attacker can disable?
+Yes, the attacker can cut the electric wire or the fiber cable used to call the police
+- Are there any cases where the control doesn't work?
+The attacker can buy the control and learn the alarm doesn't go off if he tip toes.

 Saydjari writes an entire chapter on this: